magento/magento2-functional-testing-framework/docs/test/actions.md

 `before`|string|optional| `stepKey` of action that must be executed next.
 `after`|string|optional| `stepKey` of preceding action.

-{% include note.html
-      type="info"
-      content="The makeScreenshot action does not automatically add the screenshot to Allure reports."
+Note that the makeScreenshot action does not automatically add the screenshot to Allure reports.
-      %}

 #### Example